2 million euros

 Real Estate Investment

-The Cypriot citizenship by investment program has recently reduced its price tag, allowing applicants to invest 2 million euros in real estate, businesses or selected financial instruments.
+The citizenship-by-investment program of Cyprus, revised in 2019 by the Council of Ministers, allows applicants to invest 2 million euros in real estate, businesses or selected financial instruments and get citizenship of the country.
 The Mediterranean island’s CBI program offers investors a low-hassle, fast-tracked pathway to an EU passport, and grants successful applicants the right to live and work anywhere in the European Union.

 Investors can enjoy Cyprus for its location, its low taxes and flexible approach that allows CBI applicants to retain their current nationality, and to acquire and maintain Cypriot citizenship without a physical-presence requirement.
 The Cyprus passport, which allows visa-free travel to 163 countries around the world is another big selling point, though investors who don’t need a new passport can also acquire permanent residency at a significantly reduced cost or take advantage of a new startup visa intended to attract entrepreneurs and innovators.